senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

         ${SENZING_AIRGAPPED_DIR}/kubernetes-demo/bin/docker-tag-and-push.sh
         ```

+#### Package saved Docker images

 1. :thinking: **Optional:**
    *Option 2* -
    If the "air-gapped" private Docker registry **cannot** be accessed from the non-airgapped system, use
    [docker save](https://docs.docker.com/engine/reference/commandline/save/)
-   to transfer the docker images.
+   to create files that can be transferred to the air-gapped system.
    Example:

     ```console